Confidence Scoring with Bayesian Networks

 Using AI in construction permitting is straight forward:

 On the government side, we are actively developing a system that can fully automate the approval process.
-The problem space is complex, and so we are tackling the problem with a land-and-expand approach:
+The problem space is complex, and so we are tackling the problem with a land-and-expand approach.
+As summarized in Figure 1, we follow a staged autonomy pathway, starting with co-pilot decision support and expanding toward full automation as confidence and reliability mature.

 Permitting Automation comes with relatively high consequences and needs high accuracy and graceful degradation out of the gate.
 Unfortunately, Large Language Models (and neural networks) occasionally (frequently) make stuff up.
 A common approach for these complex problem spaces is building out additional systems to verify candidate solutions in parallel to the solution generation.
 From Retrieval-Augmented Generation to DeepMind’s OG AlphaCode, we see ML systems incorporate things like re-ranking, filtering, or validation.
 Confidence scoring can be similarly useful in enhancing the performance of systems that generate solutions, where we threshold out low confidence decisions.
 [2]

 Our confidence scoring architecture operates at three hierarchical levels, each consuming outputs from the previous tier along with original inputs.
-We can use a common zoning regulation, where bedrooms need a window, to illustrate this.
+Figure 2 uses a common zoning regulation, where bedrooms need a window, to illustrate this.

 The extraction system is the core ML system that turns unstructured blueprints (images) into structured information (JSON) like windows and rooms.
-These then form the basis of the probabilities that:
+As seen in Figure 3, these then form the basis of the probabilities that:

 SoTA vision models provide a confidence score that is a combination of existence as well as class confidence.
-These outputs are used in conjunction with other signals to generate the confidence of if an object is a bedroom and if an object is a window:
+These outputs, illustrated in Figure 4, are used in conjunction with additional signals to estimate confidence that an object is a bedroom or a window:

 In the long run, we want to lean on any production data flywheels and signals as opposed to hand-crafted features.